University-Integrated Seniors Village

 Trent and peopleCare have also been meeting with key community stakeholders, including the City and County of Peterborough, local Michi Saagiig First Nations, healthcare organizations, and Age-Friendly Peterborough, to discuss local needs for the long-term care home and University-Integrated Seniors Village.

-To help inform the approach and components of the Seniors Village, a Trent researcher with extensive experience in geriatric care will be completing a ‘Promising Practices Report' based on consultations with experts in the field, a review of academic research and sector literature, and profiles of existing university-integrated seniors villages (also known as “campuses of care”) around the world.
-This report will be made available to the community to help inform our future public engagement.
+To help inform the approach and components of the Seniors Village, Trent researchers with extensive experience in geriatric care have completed a ‘University-Integrated Seniors Village Report Series' based on consultations with experts in the field, a review of academic research and sector literature, and profiles of existing university-integrated seniors villages (also known as “campuses of care”) around the world.